SexyNurd : Rockstar Trapped in a “Nurd’s” Body

 I am her voice and her legs.
 And you need to hear our story.

-Creator, co-writer and performer of SexyNurd
+Creator, writer, producer and performer of SexyNurd

-Created and performed by auGi
+Created, written, produced and performed by auGi

-Written by auGi + Pema Teeter
+Story by auGi + Pema Teeter

 Original music and lyrics by auGi

-PowerPoint design by auGi (yes, I am a dork)
+PowerPoint design by auGi

 Additional story inspiration sparked by the collaborative juices of Lynne, Lawrence and Penny at Portland Story Theater.
 I’m ever grateful to your ideas, patience, and many nights of wine and pork-based treats!